Visual DialogScript: Language

-The syntax of VDS is straightforward.
-Each command occupies one line and has a plain English name that clearly describes its purpose.
+Each syntax command occupies one line and has a plain English name that clearly describes its purpose.
 Variables are typeless and can hold many kinds of information, such as numbers or text.
 Functions are clearly distinguishable with names that start with '@', similar to a spreadsheet.

 The DialogScript language has a syntax similar to the MS-DOS batch language.
 It is designed for ease of use and efficiency when being interpreted by the run-time engine.
 There are 10 system variables, %0 to %9, which initially have the script file name in %0 and command line parameters in %1 through %9, just as in a batch file.
 There are also a further 26 user variables, from %A to %Z. The contents of all variables (including system ones) can be changed once the script is running.
 There are now also 4032 global variables.
 These variables begin with %%, a letter, then alphanumerics plus underscores (e.g., %%my_variable_1.)
 There is no limit on the length of these user-defined variable names.